JGKarlin/netatmo_custom/README.md

 # Netatmo Sensor Integration for Home Assistant

 This custom component integrates Netatmo weather station data into Home Assistant.
 It periodically fetches sensor data from the Netatmo API, ensuring tokens are managed and refreshed automatically.
-I created this custom integration because the official Netatmo integration now built-in to Home Assistant is not reliable and not consistently maintained.
+I created this custom integration because the official Netatmo integration is not reliable and not consistently maintained.

 ## Features